Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Results

 Each shock surface is composed of many ``shock zones'' that exhibit a distribution of Mach numbers rather than a single value (Section~\ref{s2.4}).
-Figures~\ref{f4}(b)--(d) show the distributions of the shock speeds, $V_s$, Mach numbers, $M_s$, and kinetic energy fluxes, $f_{\phi}=(1/2)\,\rho_{g,1}V_s^3$, for the shock zones comprising the equatorial and axial shocks in the \texttt{m4m2$\theta$0} model.
+Figures~\ref{f5}(b)--(d) show the distributions of the shock speeds, $V_s$, Mach numbers, $M_s$, and kinetic energy fluxes, $f_{\phi}=(1/2)\,\rho_{g,1}V_s^3$, for the shock zones comprising the equatorial shocks and the two axial shocks in the \texttt{m4m2$\theta$0} model.
+Shock zones are classified geometrically into three categories: (1) equatorial shocks (green) - zones within $30^\circ$ of the $y$--$z$ plane; (2) Shock~1 (blue) - zones inside the positive polar cone of $0^\circ \le \theta_p \le 30^\circ$ about the $x$-axis; and (3) Shock~2 (red) - zones inside the negative polar cone of $150^\circ \le \theta_p \le 180^\circ$ about the $x$-axis.
+Here, the $x$-axis is aligned with the merger axis, the $x-y$ plane is the merger plane (Figure~\ref{f2}), and $\theta_p$ is the polar angle measured from the merger axis.
+This geometric classification provides an approximate but useful distinction among the three shock components.
 Solid and dotted lines indicate the $512^3$ and $256^3$ simulations, respectively.
-Shock zones are classified geometrically into three categories: (1) equatorial shocks (green)---zones within $30^\circ$ of the $y$--$z$ plane; (2) Shock~1 (blue)---zones inside the positive polar cone of $0^\circ \le \theta_p \le 30^\circ$ about the $x$-axis; and (3) Shock~2 (red)---zones inside the negative polar cone of $150^\circ \le \theta_p \le 180^\circ$ about the $x$-axis.
-Here, the $x$-axis is aligned with the merger axis, the $x$--$y$ plane is the merger plane (Figure~\ref{f1}), and $\theta_p$ is the polar angle measured from the merger axis.
-This geometric classification provides an approximate but useful distinction among the three shock components.

-At pericenter passage, most shock zones correspond to equatorial shocks (green), though early signs of the axial shocks---particularly Shock~2 (red)---begin to appear.
-As the merger evolves beyond pericenter passage, the DM clumps decelerate, and Shock~1 and Shock~2 fully develop.
-Shock~1 consistently shows higher values of $V_s$, $M_s$, and $f_\phi$ than Shock~2.
-During $t/t_0 = 0.8$--1.0, as the DM clumps slow, the speeds of both axial shocks decrease (Figure~\ref{f4}(b)), leading to a decline in their Mach numbers (Figure~\ref{f4}(c)).
-In the $512^3$ simulation, the mean Mach number of Shock~1 decreases from $5.94$ to $3.93$, while that of Shock~2 decreases from $3.78$ to $2.76$ over this interval (a span of $\sim 0.5$~Gyr), as listed in Table~\ref{t2}.
-The $256^3$ run yields slightly larger $\langle V_s \rangle$ and $\langle M_s \rangle$, though the difference is modest ($\lesssim 10\%$).
-Resolution effects are discussed further in Section~\ref{s3.5}.
+At pericenter passage, most identified shock zones correspond to equatorial shocks (green), although early signs of the axial shocks, particularly Shock~2 (red), begin to emerge.
+As the merger evolves beyond pericenter passage, the DM clumps decelerate, and Shock~1 and Shock~2, which are bow shocks, fully develop along the merger axis.
+Shock~1 consistently exhibits higher values of $V_s$, $M_s$, and $f_\phi$ than Shock~2.
+During $t/t_0 = 0.8$--1.0, as the DM clumps slow down, the speeds of these axial shocks decrease (Figure~\ref{f5}(b)), leading to a gradual decline in their Mach numbers (Figure~\ref{f5}(c)).